cesarvr/blog/content/post/istio-2.md

 }
 ```

 ## Custom 404

-After all this code we are still in the same place, but no worries, we are going to demonstrate the use of *IncomingTraffic* class to create our HTTP 404 response.
-We are going to show this page when the resource we are looking for doesn't exist.
+To demonstrate the use of *IncomingTraffic* class.
+Let's create our HTTP 404 response.

 First let's define our 404 page: